Harald-U/workshop-openshift-on-ibm-cloud/1-prereqs.md

 An [IBM Cloud account](https://cloud.ibm.com/registration) is needed.

-We will use a shared [OpenShift on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) service on IBM Cloud in this hands-on workshop.
-You will have been granted access to a pre-configured OpenShift cluster.
+We will use preconfigured [OpenShift on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/openshiftcluster) clusters in this hands-on workshop.
+You should have received instructions to get access to one of these clusters.

 ## 1. Work Environment